eagle-io/docs/source/topics/views/map/index.rst

 	.. image:: map_location_add_dialog.png
 		:scale: 70 %

-*Drag and Drop* Locations directly from the Workspaces Menu (not supported on touch devices).
+*Drag and Drop* Locations directly from the Workspaces Tree (not supported on touch devices).

 .. only:: not latex